SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 	^ variables at: aString
 ```

+Note that such definitions imply that the parent scope should be an instance scope since it is handling
+the case for `self` and `super`.
+Here variables cannot contain a key for self or super because the parser should not allow temporaries or parameters to be named with such reserved terms.

+SD: if the parent is an instance scope, self should be handled there.

 ### Support for Parameters/Arguments

 Implementing argument support requires two main changes:

 - On the caller side, we need to evaluate the arguments in the context of the caller method and then store those values in the new frame.
 - On the callee side, when an argument access is evaluated, those accesses will not re-evaluate the expressions in the caller.
 Instead, argument access will just read the variables pre-stored in the current frame.